AriFordsham/GHCWiki/commentary/compiler/entity-types.md

 ## `GlobalIdDetails` and implict Ids

 `GlobalId`s are further classified by their `GlobalIdDetails`.
 This type is defined in [compiler/basicTypes/IdInfo](/trac/ghc/browser/ghc/compiler/basicTypes/IdInfo), because it mentions other structured types such as `DataCon`.
-Unfortunately it is *used* in Var.lhs so there's a hi-boot knot to get it there.
+Unfortunately it is *used* in Var.hs so there's a hi-boot knot to get it there.
 Anyway, here's the declaration (elided a little):

 ```wiki
 data GlobalIdDetails